BardoQi/Sight/README.md

 Maybe you know that there is no presenter layer in server side.
 But I should tell you, the Sight just is one.

-Sight not only for changing the MVC web application to MVP, but also Is a good library for chnnging the API application.
+Sight not only for changing the MVC web application to MVP, but also Is a good library for changing the API application.

-Now you could using sight, which is in a elegant archiitecture and give you elegant MVP pattern.
+Now you could use Sight, which is in an elegant architecture and give you elegant MVP pattern.

 The difference between MVC and MVP is that, a view is totally passive and unaware of the model layer.
 While in MVC it isn't passive and aware of the Model Layer.
 In proper MVP, View class (if it is) also SHOULD NOT implement a constructor.